jacoblister/spingate/README.md

 # Hardware Implementation

-SpinGate has been implmented in hardware using only 7400 series logic chips, see Ditial simulation:
+SpinGate has been implmented in hardware using only 7400 series logic chips, see Digital simulation:

 ![Digital](Digital/screenshot.png "Digital")